vifactor/repostat/README.md

 * plasma: uses the "plasma" colormap as described [here](https://bids.github.io/colormap/)
 * viridis: uses the "viridis" colormap as described [here](https://bids.github.io/colormap/)
 * clrscc: uses a selection of colors from [https://clrs.cc/]

+### History plots sampling
+is controlled by `"time_sampling"` field in configuration file and defines how timeseries , e.g. number of files over a repository history, are sampled.
+By default, weekly-sampling is used.
+For old repositories one might want to increase that value to month or even quarter.
+Accepted values for `"time_sampling"` are the [Pandas' Offset aliases](https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#offset-aliases)

 ### Tags rendering